-If you are invested with any of the following companies below and have not received your K-1 by March 31st, please contact us and we will help retrieve them for you.
+If you are invested with any of the following companies below and have not received your K-1 form by March 31st, please contact us and we will help retrieve them for you.

 - US Energy

 - Nobel Royalties

 - Walton International

-- Cynergy Emerging Growth Fund

 If you are unsure about whether or not you will receive a K-1, please e-mail Info@CWMnw.com or call the office at 425-778-6160.